villenaj/sub0-ink-challenges/README.md

 - **Difficulty:** Mid
 - **Submission Criteria:** DAO contract must
+  - Store PSP22 token contract address.
   - Use the fungibles Pop API to create a new asset.
   - Mint the asset for newly registered voter.
   - Use the asset for token-backed voting by creating a new storage item to track the `Prevote` of each Superdao `Proposal`.
   - Registered voter in the Dao will use the minted tokens to vote on the `Prevote`.
   - If number of approvals in the `Prevote` is more than the disapprovals after the `deadline`, submit the vote to the proposal on Superdao.
 - **Submission Guidelines:** Verify with R0GUE DevRel, post on X with GitHub link
 - **Prize:** Pop ring candy